StevenLwcz/StevenLwcz.github.io/_posts/2022-03-06-The-Gdb-Python-API-For-Tui-Windows:-Part-3.md

 (gdb) Python Exception <class 'ValueError'> Variable 's1' not found
 ```

 One way to solve this problem is to simply catch the `gdb.ValueError`.
-We could grey out the variable and when it comes back into scope again it will be restored.
+We will grey out the variable and when it comes back into scope again it will be restored.

 ```python
             try: